mayadata-io/culture/PLEDGE.md

 We will have at least monthly all hands meetings in which we celebrate successes, get to know each other better, and talk about our progress towards our objectives.
 At least one success per meeting should be about an end user.

 ### Weekly stand-ups:
-We will continue have weekly team meetings that include opportunities for recognition and discussion of blockers and next steps.
-Again, in each meeting we should discuss end user experiences.
+We will continue to have weekly team meetings that include opportunities for recognition and discussion of blockers and next steps.
+Again, in each meeting we should discuss end user experiences and come up with ideas to enhance it.

 ### One on ones:
 Managers should have one on ones with their team members monthly if not more frequently.